-The Office of Research and Innovation (ORI) is directed by Dr. Holli A. DeVon, Associate Dean for Research.
-The ORI faculty and staff functions cooperatively and most have expertise in statistics, methods, measures and all facets of pre- and post-award grants management.
+The ORI faculty and staff functions cooperatively and have expertise in statistics, methods, measures and all facets of pre- and post-award grants management.
 The ORI provides a comprehensive range of services and resources for faculty and trainees.

 Meet our Faculty and Staff

-The Office of Research and Innovation (ORI) offers a comprehensive suite of services designed to support faculty and students throughout the life-cycle of a grant.
-The ORI provides statistical support, conducts mock reviews, leads Café Brainstorm, offers guidance with regulatory compliance, promotes collaboration between faculty and students of all levels and encourages innovative, translational research.
+The ORI offers a comprehensive suite of services designed to support faculty and students throughout the life-cycle of a grant.
+The ONR provides statistics support, conducts mock reviews, leads Café Brainstorm, offers guidance with regulatory compliance, promotes collaboration between faculty and students of all levels and encourages innovative, translational research.

-The UCLA School of Nursing’s robust research portfolio boasts a wide range of funding mechanisms from NIH and numerous foundations.
+The UCLA School of Nursing’s robust research portfolio boasts a wide range of funding mechanisms from NIH and private foundations.
 Research at the School of Nursing is conducted through school-supported and grant-funded opportunities.
-Faculty and student research efforts are vigorously supported through the ORI and the pilot grant program, major research awards, and the University’s significant resources.
+Faculty research is supported through a pilot grant program, major research awards, and the University’s significant resources.

-Dedicated to continually expanding and strengthening the School of Nursing’s community knowledge base, the ORI offers colloquia spotlighting research topics of interest to better inform investigators across all levels of expertise.
+Dedicated to continually expanding and strengthening the School of Nursing’s community knowledge base, the ORI offers Faculty Innovation Forums and Lunch and Learn seminars spotlighting research topics of interest to better inform investigators across all levels of expertise.
 Additionally, the ORI connects the School of Nursing’s investigators with a broad network of multidisciplinary research colleagues so they can capitalize on overlapping areas of exploration with partners throughout the UCLA community.
-The ORI also acts as a central liaison to the National Clinician Scholar’s Program providing outstanding interdisciplinary post-doctoral fellowships.
+The ORI acts as a central liaison to the National Clinician Scholar’s Program (link) providing outstanding interdisciplinary post-doctoral fellowships.

-We think of innovation today as relating to new technology, machine learning, artificial intelligence, and genomics but nursing has a wonderful history of ideas that positively impact human health.
-Who better represents innovation in healthcare than nurses with cutting edge ideas to advance health?
+Innovations in research today include new technologies, machine learning, artificial intelligence, and genomics and nursing has a wonderful history of ideas that positively impact human health.
+Who better represents innovation in healthcare than nurses with leading edge ideas to advance health?
 The evolution of nursing as a profession of highly educated clinicians and scientists presents nursing with an excellent opportunity to be innovative in their research, implementation, and evidence to support best practices.